iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

   Typically, 1. will be the solution (hurdles for joint economic activity are high).

-- An alternative would be another ID variable that specifies Haushaltsgemeinschaft according to SGB II and SGB XII.
+- An alternative would be another ID variable that specifies Einstandsgemeinschaft according to SGB II and SGB XII.

 ### Parts of the data not available